-- 4.1.4.
-If there is a concern around the level of engagement of a pupil or pupils the parents should be contacted via phone to access whether school intervention can assist engagement.
-Teachers should follow local plans for doing this. - 4.1.5.
-In addition, staff should be alert to wider reasons for lack of engagement, and report any safeguarding concerns immediately using the school's procedures - 4.1.6.
-Any complaints or concerns shared by parents or pupils should be reported to a member of SLT- for any safeguarding concerns, refer immediately to the DSL.
+- Teachers should offer feedback on students work in line with the academy policy when in school.
+When students are working from home, teachers should feedback through teams or via email.
+Emails should be dealt with within 48 hours. - 4.1.5.1.
+Keeping in touch with children who aren't in school and their parents: - Pastoral phone calls from the behaviour and/or safeguarding team will take place for students identified as requiring this support. - Form tutors will contact their tutees and offer support if there is a lockdown or a closure to a year group/significant number of students. - Tutorial calls will be made by the pastoral team for individual students who are self-isolating. - 4.1.6.If there is a concern around the level of engagement of a child or group of children, the parents should be contacted via phone to access whether school intervention can assist engagement.
+Teachers should follow local plans for doing this. - 4.1.7.In addition, staff should be alert to wider reasons for lack of engagement and report any safeguarding concerns immediately using the school's procedures. - 4.1.8.Any complaints or concerns shared by parents or children should be reported to a member of SLT- for any safeguarding concerns, refer immediately to the DSL.